err8029/RobotsMoviles/README.md

 3.-Algorithm creation

-	3.1.-Test an algorithm for map creation						      doing 3.2.-Modify a bit the algorithm	map creation					      no 3.3.-Test an algorithm for map exploration					      doing 3.4.-Modify a bit the algorithm map exploration					      no
+	3.1.-Test an algorithm for map creation						      ok 3.2.-Modify a bit the algorithm	map creation					      doing 3.3.-Test an algorithm for map exploration					      doing 3.4.-Modify a bit the algorithm map exploration					      no